 Recommended Equipment

-- Kitchen scale for accuracy.
+- A kitchen scale for accuracy.

 Gluten Free Sourdough Bread Baking Schedule

-Day One (Evening before Baking)
+Day One (Evening Before Baking)

-- Remove your gluten-free starter from the fridge, if applicable.
-Feed a larger amount than normal.
-For one loaf, I recommend 150g starter to 150g flour and 150g room temperature water.
+If your starter is refrigerated, take it out and feed a larger amount than usual.
+For one loaf, I recommend 150g starter, 150g flour, and 150g room temperature water.
 Note: To bulk up the starter, you may need to discard less than normal.
-If you keep a small starter, see above How do I feed my starter/get it prepped for baking bread section.
-Leave out at room temperature overnight.
+If you have a small starter, refer to the "How do I Prep My Starter" section above.
+Leave the starter at room temperature overnight.

 Day Two (Baking Day)